 Sadly, this can lead to abuse.
 Some workers can push themselves to handle extra responsibilities, put in longer hours, and generally exert more effort than they're capable of.
 This easily wears them out.
 Basically, interacting with passive communicators can often be a guessing game as to what they're really feeling inside.

 There are plenty of ways to distinguish passive communicators if there is one within your workplace.
-Aside from them being generally quiet, low presence visibility, and lacking the ability to say no, there are other signs that can help you tell as well.
+Aside from them being generally quiet, having low presence visibility, and lacking the ability to say no, there are other signs that can help you tell as well.

-When it comes to interacting with passive communicators in your workplace, you can apply different methods that can make it easier for the both of you to successfully communicate and have a much more productive and relaxed experience.
+When it comes to interacting with passive communicators in your workplace, you can apply different methods that can make it easier for both of you to successfully communicate and have a much more productive and relaxed experience.

 1st - Directly Engage With Them - You can help passive communicators be much more relaxed with conversations if you deal with them on a personal basis.
 Starting one-on-one interactions can be much more helpful and comfortable for them as compared to being in a group of other people.

 2nd - Ask For Their Thoughts - Consider asking them for their thoughts on certain situations.
 It could be something related to their hobbies, work, or even just something out of the blue.
 It can help grow a particular sense of assurance for them.
-However, make sure to allow them to express thoughts freely without having to step in.
+However, make sure to allow them to express their thoughts freely without having to step in.

 3rd - Use Open-Ended Questions - Passive communicators tend to keep things short, and this can be problematic if you want to get their thoughts out.
 Consider questions that need a certain amount of effort to respond to.
 This can help them share their thoughts and give you enough leeway to strike a better conversation.